Virgin Galactic completes final test flight before launching paying customers to space

 Virgin Galactic has been working for more than a decade to send paying passengers on short space hops and in 2021 finally won the federal government’s approval.

-The next step will be for Virgin Galactic to analyze data from Thursday’s flight and inspect the planes and other equipment as the company prepares for commercial service, possibly as soon as late June.

-The initial commercial flight will include members of the Italian Air Force who will conduct experiments.
+The initial commercial flight expected later this year will include members of the Italian Air Force who will conduct experiments.
 Next will come customers who purchased tickets years ago for their chance at weightlessness aboard a winged spacecraft that launches from the belly of an airplane.

 About 800 tickets have been sold over the past decade, with the initial batch going for $200,000 each.
 Tickets now cost $450,000 per person.